wentallout/cult-hunter/README.md

 - **Hack and Slash**: Players freely express themselves through brutal combat, use guns and katana to do beautiful combos, dashing to dodge enemies' attack.
 - **Rogue-like**: If players die during a run, they have to start all over again .
 When they clear a floor, players receive random temporary charms that boost their survivability.
 These `CHARM` only exists during that run and will disappear after players cleared the last stage.

-Abandoned ideas: Dropping equipments with random stats like a RPG can be fun but not worth doing on our small project

 - There are 2 main activities: `INVESTIGATE` and `RAID`:

 - In `INVESTIGATE`:
 	- Players will go through the city, looking for clues, talking to people, finding information about hidden cults.
    	- Players can accept side-quests while roaming.